 When my unemployment ran out I no longer wanted my job in manufacturing.
-Helping my fellow man in the military had been very fulfilling to me and I decided to seek a career in the helping professions.
+When I was drafted I had been working as an engineering assistant (expediter) and with the completion of my degree in business would become a production engineer.
+Helping my fellow man in the military had been rewarding to me and I decided to seek a career in the helping professions.
 I took a job in a civilian hospital and found Registered Nurses were making good salaries and telling other people what to do so I decided to pursue nursing on my GI bill.

 My family and the population in general did not ask questions about my service in Vietnam.
 When I did run into combat veterans I was always enthusiastic about sharing my experiences.
 In about 1980 I began to have very high levels of workplace stress.
 I studied meditation for several years and have developed a very high stress tolerance.